First Year Academics: Humanities, Arts, & Social Sciences (HASS) Requirement

 The HASS Requirement in the Freshman Year

 The HASS Requirement has three components: distribution, concentration, and electives.
-Your freshman HASS subjects can begin fulfilling any of these three components.

-- Electives: The remainder of the HASS Requirement can be fulfilled with 1-2 additional subjects from any HASS category (HASS-H, HASS-A, HASS-S), including subjects designated as HASS Elective (HASS-E).
+The remainder of the HASS Requirement can be fulfilled with 1-2 additional subjects from any HASS category (HASS-H, HASS-A, HASS-S), including subjects designated as HASS Elective (HASS-E).